This brochure describes the flood

-The base station computer in the Fraser Coast Regional Council office collect the data and have software that displays it in graphical and tabular form.
+The base station computer in the Fraser Coast Regional Council office at Hervey Bay collects the data and has software that displays it in graphical and tabular form.
 This data is also received by the Bureau's Flood Warning Centre where it is used in hydrologic models to produce river height predictions.

 The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Burrum and Cherwell River catchments regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.